MapsPeople/docs/src/content/cms/index.md

 Please see the official [Google Street View Service documentation](https://developers.google.com/maps/documentation/javascript/streetview) for more information.

-### Icon Manager
+### 2D Models and Icons

-Anywhere in the CMS you can change Icons for one or more markers on the Map, you use the Icon Manager to do so.
-Click the "Change"-button to invoke it.
+The Media Library currently supports 2D models and Icons.

-In the Icon Manager, you can choose between a predefined set of MapsIndoors icons, and a list of your uploaded icons.
-Click on an icon in either place, and set it to close the icon manager and preview the icon on the map.
-Click "Save" in the details editor to update the Location with your selected icon.
+Anywhere in the CMS you can change Icons for one or more markers on the Map, you use the Media Library to do so.
+This is done by accessing the Display Rules panel, and clicking "Open Media Library" on the "Icon" menu panel.
+More information about the media library can be found [here](https://docs.mapsindoors.com/content/cms/media-library/).

-We highly recommend using icons in the SVG format.
+In the Media Library, you can navigate all uploaded media, both 2D models and icons.
+Media can be either in .jpg, .png or .svg file formats.
+For icons specifically, we highly recommend using the SVG format.

-Remember to keep your icons at a reasonable size.
-The Icon Manager will prompt you if an icon is larger than 128x64px, as that would take up a large amount of space on the map.
-There is a hard limit on the size of 900x600px or 150kb.
-The icon files should also be optimized and compressed to be as small as possible.
+Icons have a suggested limit of 128x64 pixels, and no more than 150kb in size, but this can be overridden.
+There is a hard limit on file size of 8 mb.

-We support bulk uploading of image files to the Icon Manager.
+We support bulk uploading of image files to the Media Library.

-To delete an Icon, click the "trash bin" on the Icons you want to delete.
-It is strongly advised to change Icons on the Locations, Location Types or Categories before deleting their associated Icon file.
-However, if you delete an Icon that is already used by a Location, the Location will revert back to using the Icon for its Location Type.
+Before deleting a piece of media, it is strongly advised to change to a different image on any Locations, Location Types or Categories that uses it before deleting.
+However, if you delete an image that is already used by a Location, the Location will revert back to using the Icon for its Location Type.
 If you delete an Icon that is used by a Category or Location Type, it will revert to using a generic marker on the Map.

 #### Uploading SVGs